1640lab/wuijs-lib/README.md

 </html>
 ```

-This implementation method allows for standardization of an application's user
-interface design, using the `WUI.css` file.
+This implementation method allows for standardization of an application's user interface design, using the `WUI.css` file.

+> [!IMPORTANT]
+> The style configuration files must be in the paths `./Settings/Main.css` and `./Settings/WUI.css`.

 <a name="classes"></a>